Curacao, Christoffelberg - 372m/1220ft

 After 5 minutes she arrived but said she needed to pick a friend up from the airport first.
 Thankfully I wasn’t in a rush so we headed back to the airport.
 I waited for 45 mins in the car until they returned and finally could head to the hotel to relax.
 It was pleasant enough but I still felt disappointed in losing the day in Aruba as it had certainly cost me this high point which is located in the north of the island.
 My next flight leaving early the following morning to St Maarten.

-I was offered a lift to the airport that morning around 07.00 by the owner and was once again on my way to Curacao airport.
-Upon arrival I saw that my flight was delayed and the staff who were unhelpful said they wouldn’t have an update until at least 11.00.
+I was offered a lift to the airport that morning around 07:00 by the owner and was once again on my way to Curacao airport.
+Upon arrival, I saw that my flight was delayed and the staff who were unhelpful said they wouldn’t have an update until at least 11:00.
 Not good!
-It sounded very similar to the crap they (InselAir) had said to me the previous day while in Aruba, Which had lead me to spend most of the day in the airport.
+It sounded very similar to the crap they (InselAir) had said to me the previous day while in Aruba, Which had led me to spend most of the day in the airport.

-A few hours passed with the time pushed back further until 17.00.
-I had spoke to a few locals and they said the company had an inspection last week and they grounded all of their fleet and only have money to make one aircraft operational..
+A few hours passed with the time pushed back further until 17:00.
+I had spoken to a few locals and they said the company had an inspection last week and they grounded their entire fleet and only have money to make one aircraft operational..
 The one I flew here on the previous evening.
-Not good news at all as they are the only airline that fly from Curacao to St Maarten.
-Just after 17.00 they announced that the flight was cancelled and we would have an hotel for the night and a flight was scheduled for tomorrow.
+Not good news at all as they are the only airline that flew from Curacao to St Maarten.
+Just after 17:00 they announced that the flight was cancelled and we would have a hotel for the night and a flight was scheduled for tomorrow.

 Just as in Aruba the hotel was over the top and too nice for a struggling airline ~$200 per night.
 Spa/Sauna, with food and drink extras but reception said InselAir would pick up the bill for everything.
 It goes without saying I ate very well that evening along with the rest of the group.
 After two cancelled flights I had totally lost confidence in them but simply had no other way of getting to St Maarten.
 (Flight via Miami $800-$1000)